npmcdn-to-unpkg-bot/full-stack-completed-challenges/Stream 1/18. JQuery/2. JQuery Selectors/ReadMe.md

 -   All elements with an alt attribute

-NOTE: The challenge was completed using chrome dev tools
+NOTE: The challenge was completed using chrome developer tools on the lesson files ‘sample site’

-### ‘A WALK THROUGH: USING CHROME DEVELOPMENT TOOLS’